 Follow the author here: @morrbeat

-The Good Fight airs every Wednesday at 9:30pm on SBS.
-Episodes are also available on SBS On Demand after each episode airs.
+The Good Fight season 4 premieres Wednesday 23 September at 9:30pm on SBS.
+Episodes are also available at SBS On Demand after each episode airs.
+Here is episode 1: